ewvnn/touch-grass/README.md

 Each member should contribute 2–3 sentences on their learning and project experience.

 > **Example Template:**
-> - *Alice:* Learned to build reusable Vue components and manage state effectively.
+> - *Boone:* I learnt vue components and how to make websites modular by categorising reusable elements on each page into their own separate individual parts to form a cohesive webpage
 > - *Ben:* Gained experience connecting frontend and backend APIs.
 > - *Chloe:* Improved UI/UX design workflow and collaboration using Figma.
 > - *David:* Understood how Firebase Authentication and Firestore integrate with modern SPAs.